Ruevil2/LeagueToolsV6/README.md

 This checks Twitch.tv and Azubu.tv for currently online pro League streamers.
 Feel free to ask for
 streamers to be added to these lists.
 Only displays streamers that are actively online.
 Updates every 5 minutes.

-Twitch: Returns top 100 streams, try to add viewer count?
+Twitch: Returns top 100 streams, sorted by current viewer count

-Azubu: (No longer functioning)

 # Account Select: